abgox/abgo_bucket/README.md

 ---

-### Why create this `bucket`
+### Why create `abgo_bucket`

 1. When using official or third-party `buckets`, there may be the following issues.

-    - Some apps doesn't `persist` data.
-        - They don't include apps that do not necessarily `persist` data.
+    - Some apps doesn't `persist` data.(Don't include apps that do not necessarily `persist` data.)
+        - `abgo_bucket` uses soft link to persist data, which is not limited to data in app directories, including app data under directories such as `$env: AppData` and `$env: LocalAppData`.
     - After uninstalling app, local data was not cleaned up. (e.g. the app's data under `$env:AppData`,`$env:LocalAppData` or other directory.)
+        - When the app in `abgo_bucket` is uninstalled, all related app data will be deleted, and only the data in the `persist` directory will be retained.
+        - If you use the `-p/--purge` parameter when uninstalling, the data in the `persist` directory will also be deleted.
     - When uninstalling app, there's a problem where the process is occupied and cannot be uninstalled.
+        - When the app in `abgo_bucket` is running, using the `scoop uninstall <app_name>` will try to terminate the process before uninstalling, to avoid the problem that the software is in use and cannot be uninstalled.
+    - App installation is limited to unpacking and obtaining the app directory.
+Some files/libraries/registries may be missing.
+        - When the app in `abgo_bucket` is installing, If the exe installation can be run, it will be run silently to ensure the integrity of the app directory after installing.
+        - When it's uninstalling, the built-in uninstaller of the app will be used first to uninstall.
     - ...

-2. Organize my commonly used apps.
+2. Organize some commonly used apps with good user experience.

 ---

 ### About `persist`

--   The apps in this `bucket` will use the built-in `persist` in `Scoop`, and will also implement `persist` through file linking.
+-   The apps in `abgo_bucket` will uses soft link to persist data, which is not limited to data in app directories.
 -   The strategy is **radical**.
 If there is a data directory, the app will `persist` the entire data directory instead of some important configuration files.
--   Take `Neovim` as an example.It will form two directories under `$env: LocalAppData`, `nvim` and `nvim-data`, and both directories will be persisted.
+-   Take `Neovim` as an example.
+It will form two directories under `$env: LocalAppData`, `nvim` and `nvim-data`, and both directories will be persisted.
-    -   The advantage of it is that the software has a smooth and seamless user experience after reinstallation, but it may take up more storage space.
+    -   The advantage of it is that the software has a smooth and seamless user experience after reinstalling, but it may take up more storage space.

 #### ⚠︎ About `persist` directory changes ⚠︎